wp-plugins/polylang/readme.txt

 = 1.0.2 =

 * Add the possibility to query comments by language
+* Add the possibility not to set a cookie by defining PLL_COOKIE to false
+* Add compatibility with the plugin Custom field template (copy and synchronize custom fields)
 * Bug correction: synchronizing custom fields breaks the plugin Advanced Custom Fields
 * Bug correction: 'pll_default_language' broken
+* Bug correction: rewrite rules are not flushed when re-activating the plugin
+* Bug correction: feed urls are not correctly escaped when uding default permalinks

 = 1.0.1 (2013-01-28) =